Table of Contents

 Things to Remember

-- Selection of proper rule and formatting is very important.
+- The selection of proper rules and formatting is very important.
 Once we select, it will always check and look for the preview before applying the changes.

-- Always use limited data, if you are dealing and applying bigger conditional formatting to avoid excel getting freezed.
+- Always use limited data to deal with and apply bigger conditional formatting to avoid excel getting freeze.